aerotoad/neboa/docs/guide/basic/working-with-collections.md

 ```

 Documents retrieved from the database will be of type `Document<T>`, where `T` is the type of the collection. \
-This type is just wrapper type around the document, which adds the timestamps and the `_id` field to the document.
+This type is just wrapper type around the document, which adds the `_id` field to the document.

 This is how the `Document<T>` type is defined: